milasoft64/Disk2Easyflash-v1/README.md

 python disk2easyflash.py --multi disk1.d64 disk2.d64 disk3.d64 output.crt

 ```
+## Python Instructions
+Run the runme.bat file from command prompt or use the CLI above.

 ## Windows Instructions

 Run the .exe file under Windows for the menu-driven CRT creator.
 It will read disk images from the SAME folder (and subfolders).
 The same commands above will also work.
 Example: **disk2easyflash.exe --crt pacman.d64 pacman.crt**

 Versions for Mac and Linux can be created using the Python script.

 <a name="windows-bottom"></a>